-2.9.1 Sustainable Communities
+2.11.1 Sustainable Communities

-Section 5 of the COP, Creating Vibrant and Sustainable Urban Places, sets out a number of policies relevant to sustainable design.
-These include creating a walkable interconnected grid-like street pattern that: considers natural features and topography, has short streets and blocks, connects frequently to arterial roads, provides a safe space for cyclists, contains sidewalks and avoids window streets, cul-de-sacs and measures that restrict circulation (Policy 5.4.2).
-Policies also include developing neighborhoods that contain a mix of housing forms and neighborhood uses, mitigate noisy impact, have sustainable and attractive buildings and landscapes and are accessible and pedestrian-oriented (Policy 5.4.3).
+Section 5 of the COP, Creating Vibrant and Sustainable Urban Places, sets out several policies relevant to sustainable design.
+These policies include creating a walkable interconnected gridlike street pattern that: considers natural features and topography, has short streets and blocks, connects frequently to arterial roads, provides a safe space for cyclists, contains sidewalks and avoids window streets and cul-de-sacs and other measures that restrict circulation (Policy 5.4.2).
+Policies also include developing neighborhoods that contain a mix of housing forms and neighbourhood uses, mitigate noisy impact, have sustainable and attractive buildings and landscapes and are accessible and pedestrian-oriented (Policy 5.4.3):